Barry S. Levy

+He currently is an adjunct professor of community and public health at Tufts University School of Medicine.
+He formerly was a medical epidemiologist with the Centers for Disease Control and Prevention, a professor at the University of Massachusetts Chan Medical School, and director of international public health programs.
+He served in a variety of roles in the American Public Health Association.

 With Victor W. Sidel, he is the author of War and Public Health, Terrorism and Public Health, and other books.

-In 2015, he authored Climate Change and Public Health with Jonathan Patz.

 Levy is a coauthor of Occupational and Environmental Health: Recognizing and Preventing Disease and Injury, a textbook in public health.
 Levy edited Preventing Occupational Disease and Injury (2005), published by the American Public Health Association.
+In 2015, he authored Climate Change and Public Health with Jonathan Patz.
+In 2022 he published From Horror to Hope: Recognizing and Preventing the Health Impacts of War.